 When you attach their P4B2, a 4 pots, 2 button module, or any of their other expanders, they show up instantly in the Forge and let you map whatever you'd like to them.
 Use the pots to adjust the tempo or length or a sequence, have the buttons trigger a modulation, or use any combination you can think of.
 The grid of LEDs makes sure you are aware of the CV activity for all ins and outs.
 Up to 16 of the controllers and expanders can be connected and powered by a single Droid Master module, and with tons of examples and documentation, it only takes a short time to have the perfect brain for you Eurorack.

 That's All For Now!

 You've reached the end of 2022's Artist Picks—the coolest, most fun, and most inspiring gear that some of our favorite musicians picked up this year.
 It's amazing to see how many of these artists latched onto something completely new in order to find inspiration—and equally, it's inspiring to see that many of them just came around to some older instruments, bringing new life into otherwise familiar gear.
-If you're eager to catch more of the year's best gear, be sure to keep your eyes out for our staff picks in the near future—we'll be bringing you a whole other set of fun synths, pedals, and sonic oddities.
+If you're eager to catch more of the year's best gear, be sure to head over to our 2022 Staff Picks article as well—where we talk through our own set of favorite synths, pedals, and sonic oddities.

 Of course, one of the most interesting takeaways?
 Different gear seems to work for different people...and in the end, the "best gear" is really just whatever gear inspires you the most.